Shopping for new carpet can be overwhelming. Get the facts on everything from carpet types to carpet fiber and choose the best carpet for your home.

 Although it's not visible, carpet padding - or the cushioning layer - is critical to carpet installation.
 The proper backing cushions the foot, insulates from cold and noise and increases the life of the carpet.
 However, thicker is not always better.
 A less cushiony floor may be preferable to those whose steps may be a bit unstable at times.
 When foot testing a carpet, test it with a padding sample underneath.

 Follow the manufacturer's guidelines for which padding to choose, as different kinds of carpet require different padding.
-Purchasing corresponding pad and carpet may lengthen your carpet warranty without additional cost.

 Glue-down or peel-and-stick carpet tiles are a good do-it-yourself flooring option.
 The adhesive system keeps the carpet in place and eliminates curling.
 And, since the tiles are all-in-one, a separate carpet padding purchase isn't necessary.